Get to know this traditional Japanese tea

 The first infusion should be around 1-2 minutes.
 Both temperature and steeping time is essential if you don’t want to ruin your tea.
 Make a second infusion a quick one, only a couple of seconds with slightly hotter water.
 And the third infusion can be 40-60 seconds long.

-We have selected three types of Sencha teas that we hope you will enjoy: a classic Japanese Sencha from the Kagoshima prefecture, a Genmaicha which offers a nutty-like flavour as the leaves are blended with fire toasted brown rice, and a cherry flavoured Sencha combined with rose petals.
+We have selected three types of Sencha teas that we hope you will enjoy: a classic Japanese Sencha from the Kagoshima prefecture, a Genmaicha which offers a nutty-like flavour as the leaves are blended with fire toasted brown rice, from the Kagoshima Prefecture in Japan too, and a cherry flavoured Sencha combined with rose petals which makes a subtle and refreshing flavoured tea.